 How do I prepare for my short-scar facelift?

 Facelift must be individualized for each patient; Dr. Gomez-Mendoza will evaluate your face, including your skin, and with your assistance, make recommendations as to the specific procedures that will most likely help you achieve your aesthetic goals.
 A detailed history of medical conditions that could affect your surgery will be obtained including use of medications, vitamins, etc.

 You will be given detailed written instructions on how to prepare for your surgery including guidelines on eating and drinking, smoking, and avoidance of certain vitamins and medications.
 If you smoke it’s especially important to stop (and also to avoid second-hand smoke) for at least two weeks prior to surgery because of the deleterious effect of smoking upon the healing process.
 Carefully following these instructions will help your surgery go more smoothly.
 In addition, we'll also be available to answer any questions you might have or any concerns that arise.
 Please don't hesitate to call us.

 Are there any risks?

-When minimal-incision rejuvenation is performed by a qualified plastic surgeon certified by the Board of Plastic Surgery, complications are infrequent and usually minor.
+When minimal-incision Facelift is performed by a qualified plastic surgeon certified by the Board of Plastic Surgery, complications are infrequent and usually minor.